 The Private Gardens

-The house is surrounded by a forest of 100 year old English Elms, extending out to an English like parkland.
+The house is surrounded by a forest of 100 year old English Elms, extending out to an English like 10 acres of parkland.

-The garden has recently been renovated by Jim & Libby Litchfield, establishing new stone walls and expansive lawn terraces.
-There are several courtyard gardens, a cross axis Pear allee, extensive plantings of peonies, a wild garden of Spring flowering bulbs and fabulous vistas of the spectacular un-spoilt Monaro Plains, as well as historic stone stables built from basalt quarried from the property.
+The 5 acre garden has recently been renovated by Jim & Libby Litchfield, establishing new stone walls and expansive lawn terraces.
+There are several courtyard gardens, a cross axis Pear allee, extensive plantings of peonies, a wild garden of Spring flowering bulbs, a fruit tree orchard and fabulous vistas of the spectacular un-spoilt Monaro Plains, as well as historic stone stables built from basalt quarried from the property.

 Shirley is a sheep and cattle property between Nimmitabel and Bombala.
 It has a higher than usual rainfall than most properties on the Monaro enabling the garden to thrive even throughout years of drought in the region.